-From the Buendia Bus Terminal Station in Pasay City, we took a 3 PM DLBT Bus trip bound to Lucena, Quezon City which also happens to pass by San Pablo, Laguna.
+From the Buendia Bus Terminal Station in Pasay City, we took a 3 PM DLBT Bus trip bound for Lucena, Quezon City which also happens to pass by San Pablo, Laguna.
 We paid Php 150 each for the fare.
 It took the bus two hours and 30 minutes to reach San Pablo and there, we dropped by SM.

 There, Kuya Derry of Mameng Coffee Farm fetched us and took us to our accommodation for the night.
-We spent Php 650 for a single-bed and un-airconditioned room but with a private bathroom.
+We spent Php 650 for a single-bed and un-airconditioned room with a private bathroom.

-At around 7 am the following morning, we hopped on a jeep bound to the farm.
+At around 7 am the following morning, we hopped on a jeep bound for the farm.
 There, Kuya Derry spent more than an hour teaching us how he manages his coffee farm and the best practices he has been applying through the years.
 It was a learning-filled immersion.

 From the jump-off point, we followed a concrete road that led straight to Pandin Lake.

-1. To get to Pandin Lake, ride on a DLTB Bus bound to Lucena, Quezon City and tell the driver to drop you off SM in San Pablo, Laguna.
+1. To get to Pandin Lake, ride on a DLTB Bus bound for Lucena, Quezon City and tell the driver to drop you off SM in San Pablo, Laguna.
 From SM, take a jeep or tricycle bound to the jeepney station of Ilog or Liwi.
 Each jeep departs whenever filled to capacity.
 Don’t forget to tell the driver to drop you off at the jump-off point to Pandin Lake.
 Travel time takes 15-20 minutes while the fare is Php 50.

 2. From the jump-off point, hike to Pandin Lake following a concrete road.
 That takes 20-30 minutes.
 Upon arrival, proceed to the registration booth to pay the corresponding fees.
-That is one way for you to help in the local economy.
+That is one way for you to help the local economy.